Bioconductor/bioc_git_transition/doc/scenario-11-maintain-without-github.md

     **NOTE:** If you clone with `https` you will NOT get read+write access.

 1. Once the package is cloned, there will only be a single remote.
-To see remote, use:
+To see the remote, use:

     ```
     git remote -v